 \subsection{Background and Prior Work}

-In an epoch-making $36$-page paper \cite{Tur37} published in 1936, Turing opened the door to computer science.
-Turing's contributions, on the one hand, were so highly influential in the development of theoretical computer science that he is widely regarded as the father of theoretical computer science \cite{A7}.
-But on the other hand, although Turing's work initiated the study of theoretical computer science, he was not concerned with the efficiency of his machines, which is the main topic in {\it computational complexity theory}.
-In fact, Turing's concern \cite{Tur37} was whether they can simulate arbitrary algorithms given sufficient time (see e.g., \cite{Coo00}).
+In an epoch-making $36$-page paper \cite{Tur37} published in 1936, Turing laid the foundations of computer science.
+Turing's contributions were so influential in the development of theoretical computer science that he is widely regarded as its father \cite{A7}.
+However, although Turing's work initiated the study of theoretical computer science, he was not concerned with the efficiency of his machines--the central focus of {\em computational complexity theory}.
+In fact, Turing's concern \cite{Tur37} was whether his machines could simulate arbitrary algorithms given sufficient time (see e.g., \cite{Coo00}).

-Why are some problems easy for computers to solve, while others seem fundamentally intractable?
+Why are some problems easy for computers to solve while others seem fundamentally intractable?
 This question lies at the heart of {\it computational complexity theory}.
-So what is computational complexity theory? {\it Computational complexity theory} is a central subfield of {\em theoretical computer science} and {\it mathematics}, which mainly concerns the efficiency of Turing machines (i.e., algorithms) or the intrinsic complexity of computational tasks, i.e., focuses on classifying computational problems according to their resource usage and relating these classes to each other (see e.g., \cite{A1}).
-In other words, computational complexity theory specifically deals with fundamental questions such as what is feasible computation and what can and cannot be computed with a reasonable amount of computational resources in terms of time or space (memory).
-What's exciting is that there are many remarkable open problems in the area of computational complexity theory, such as the famous $\mathcal{P}$ versus $\mathcal{NP}$ problem and the important unknown relation between the complexity class $\mathcal{NP}$ and the complexity class ${\rm co}\mathcal{NP}$, which deeply attract many researchers to conquer them.
-However, despite decades of effort, very little progress has been made on these important problems.
-Furthermore, as pointed out by Wigderson \cite{Wig07}, understanding the power and limits of efficient computation has led to the development of {\em computational complexity theory}, and this discipline in general, and the aforementioned famous open problems in particular, have gained prominence within the mathematics community in the past decades.
+So what is computational complexity theory? {\it Computational complexity theory} is a central subfield of {\em theoretical computer science} and {\it mathematics} that primarily concerns the efficiency of Turing machines (i.e., algorithms) and the intrinsic complexity of computational tasks.
+In other words, it focuses on classifying computational problems according to their resource usage and relating these classes to each other (see e.g., \cite{A1}).
+Computational complexity theory specifically addresses fundamental questions such as what is feasible computation and what can and cannot be computed with a reasonable amount of computational resources such as time or space (memory).
+The field contains many remarkable open problems, most notably the famous $\mathcal{P}$ versus $\mathcal{NP}$ problem and the important open problem concerning the unknown relationship between the complexity classes $\mathcal{NP}$ and ${\rm co}\mathcal{NP}$.
+These problem continue to attract intense research interest.
+However, despite decades of effort, very little progress has been made.
+As Wigderson pointed out\cite{Wig07}, understanding the power and limits of efficient computation has driven the development of {\em computational complexity theory}.
+This discipline in general --- and the aforementioned famous open problems in particular --- has gained prominence within the mathematics community over the past decades.